Callicodes/react-dashboard-mui/README.md

+# Project Overview

-# This interactive Dashboard includes a calendar, an FAQ section, and a dynamic bar chart to help users organise information and visualise data efficiently.
+This interactive Dashboard includes a calendar, an FAQ section, and a dynamic bar chart to help users organise information and visualise data efficiently.
 Built with React, Redux, Material-UI, React Router, and Nivo.

 # Getting Started with Create React App